 - Research Assistant at the University

-The promoter makes a brand, a product, a service, a business or an event known and brings the potential customers closer.
+The promoter makes a brand, a product, a service, a business, or an event known and brings the potential customers closer.
 You will need to represent a company and increase sales.
-Normally it’s not permanent employment, people are hired in terms of the project.
+Usually, it’s not permanent employment.
+People are hired in terms of the project.

 - Tutoring, Language Tutoring